companieshouse/styleguides/concourse_pipeline.md

 Job and Resource Names
 ----------------
 - All lowercase
-- No underscores.... use hyphens
+- No underscores or spaces.... use hyphens
 - No ampersands
 - Try to keep names short

 Pipeline Structure
 ----------------